Olaf Scholz: Foreign policy

 In May 2024, Scholz criticized planned EU tariffs on imports of Chinese electric vehicles, saying, "I would like to point out that currently 50% of electric vehicle imports from China in fact come from Western brands that produce vehicles there."
 In June 2024, Scholz praised Volkswagen AG's move to develop cheaper electric cars for the European market.

 In June 2024, Scholz welcomed Argentine President Javier Milei in Berlin.
 Scholz and Milei expressed support for the EU–Mercosur free trade agreement.
-Scholz criticized European Union's trade policy and called on Brussels to speed up negotiations on free trade agreements.
+Scholz criticized the European Union's trade policy and called on Brussels to speed up negotiations on free trade agreements.